tungstenfabric/tf-specs/intel_ddp_support.md

 CLI changes
 -----------
 dpdkinfo tool will display the status of DDP
+New CLI added dpdkconf to add/delete DDP profile image. dpdkinfo --ddp list -> To display the DDP profile. dpdkconf --ddp add -> Add DDP profile, if NIC is fortville. dpdkconf --ddp delete -> Delete already loaded DDP profile.

 Default configuration
 ---------------------
-DDP is enabled by default if the NIC is fortville.
-To force-disable DDP, use the new command-line option --no-ddp
+By default DDP is not enabled, use the new command-line option --ddp to enable DDP for fortville NIC.

 Command-line options
 --------------------
-We can force disable DDP using a new command-line option --no-ddp
+New command-line option --ddp to enable DDP only for fortville NIC family.

 UI changes
 -----------